The Salt of Sound: Live Music in Salt Lake City

 Twilight Concert Series

 There’s a real magic to twilight.
 But a twilight concert?
 Even better.
 As the sun sets on Salt Lake City, the western faces of the skyscrapers catch the golden light.
 In the heart of the city, people begin to gather prior to showtime.
 Food trucks and vendors set up.
 Roadies prepare for the show.
 More people flow in.
 This shindig is known to attract upward of 10,000 people and showcases world-class musicians — Solange, St. Vincent, Matisyahu, The Roots, Modest Mouse, Andrew Bird — on an outdoor stage for $10 a ticket.
-In 2018, the 30-year event returns to its former home at downtown’s Gallivan Plaza.
-It will feature five concerts, each with one national act and one local act.
+In 2018, the Twilight Concert Series event returned to its former home at downtown’s Gallivan Plaza.
+It features five concerts, each with one national act and one local act.
 Don't miss it.
-Learn more